cedx/enum.js/README.md

 The [`Enum.create()`](https://github.com/cedx/enum.js/blob/master/src/Enum.js) method adds a private constructor to the enumerated type: it prohibits its instantiation.

 Thus, the obtained enumeration can only contain static members.
-You should only use constants, and possibly methods.
+You should only use named constants as its source values.

 ### Work with the enumeration
 Check whether a value is defined among the enumerated type: